 - 1- 2 eggs

-Bake in a preheated oven at 180 degrees C, for about 35 minutes until the phyllo turns golden brown.
+Bake in a preheated oven to 180 degrees C, for about 35 minutes until the phyllo turns golden brown.

 I am not sure if you know about this, most of you may probably know by now, but late last evening, before closing my computer, I checked my e-mail and found an e-mail from Bee, of Jugalbandi, informing me that Bri has passed away.
 May God rest her soul.